hw0lff/shikane/docs/shikane.1.md

 # DESCRIPTION
-A dynamic output configuration tool focusing on accuracy and determinism.
+shikane (/ʃiˈkaːnə/) is a dynamic output configuration tool focusing on accuracy and determinism.

 It automatically detects and configures connected displays based on a set of profiles.
 Each profile specifies a set of outputs with additional parameters